 Many consumers don't realize that a portion of their credit score reflects how much of their available credit is being used.
 The percentage of your credit limit that you're using is called your "utilization rate."
 And, ideally, your utilization rate shouldn't exceed 30% of any of your spending limits.

-If your credit card balances reflect 50% or more of your credit card lines, your score can drop.
+If your credit card balances reflect more than that of your credit card lines, your score can drop.
 This can happen even if you're making all of your payments on time.
 So, paying down those balances can be a quick way to see a jump in your overall rating.

 3 – Get a Secured Credit Card

 Responsible credit card use is a good way to boost a low credit score.
 But if you can't get approved for one because of your poor credit, applying for a secured credit card might be a good option.
 In order to open this type of account, you'll need to provide a cash deposit.
-The amount of this deposit is normally between $200 and $500, but it can be lower or higher.
+The amount of this deposit is normally between $200 and $500, but it can vary.

 4 – Boost Your Credit Score with Utility Payments